tehokang/sedec-to-handle-any-section-of-mpeg-ts/README.md

 # Examples
 ## Decoder
-There are executable binary to decode AIT(table, not section) in build/out You can output result of AIT information like following.
+There is executable binary to decode AIT(table, not section) in build/out You can output result of AIT information like following.
 ```
 #cd build/out